-The idea of starting the Krewe of King Arthur began as early as 1971 in a classroom at Marrero Middle School.
-Good friends, Philip Fricano, Jr. and Carl Scivicque, Jr. (at the time both were 13 years old) tossed the idea back and forth about a starting a new Westbank Mardi Gras krewe.
-The talks continued for 6 years.
+The idea of starting the Krewe of King Arthur began as early as 1971 in a classroom of Ms. Adele Fisher and Susan Lavesseur at Marrero Middle School.
+Philip Fricano, Jr. and Carl Scivicque, Jr. who at the time were 13 years old tossed the idea back and forth about a new krewe on the Westbank of New Orleans.
+The talks continued for several years.

 In their senior year of high school 1976 at West Jefferson High School, Philip became the Editor of the yearbook and Carl was the Associate Editor.
 After searching past yearbooks, they realized that the yearbook used to host a Mardi Gras Ball to raise money for its publication.
 Bingo!!!
 The ball had not taken place in almost 10 years, but they began the hard work of getting permission from Mrs. Anite Currault to revive West Jefferson High School’s Krewe of Jean Lafitte Bal Masqué.
 Scenery was borrowed from Ms. Thelma Gallico’s dance school and each school club sponsored a maid and a duke.
 The ball was a great success!
 This whet Phil and Carl’s appetite for Mardi Gras production.

 After graduation, Philip and Carl met by accident at the Krewe of Pegasus’s Mardi Gras ball in 1977.
 Two months later, on April 12, 1977, Philip chartered The Krewe of King Arthur at the Louisiana Secretary of State’s Office in Baton Rouge.
 Over the next few months, Philip and Carl met with costume makers and float builders.